Massage for Tendonitis

 The Iler Method's approach to trigger point therapy offers a highly efficient treatment for managing acute tendonitis.
 It provides immediate relief by alleviating pain and decreasing inflammation in the affected area.
 We help improve joint mobility by relaxing the muscles and tendons surrounding the inflamed area, restoring their normal function.

-Beyond treating tendonitis symptoms, our trigger point therapy addresses the underlying chronic tension patterns that often contribute to the condition.
+Beyond treating tendonitis symptoms, our sports massage therapy addresses the underlying chronic tension patterns that often contribute to the condition.
 This makes it a comprehensive strategy for managing tendonitis, offering relief during acute flare-ups, and aiding in preventing future episodes by maintaining overall muscle and tendon health.

 Iler Method's "Hold and Release Rhythm" to Treat Pain